eag1ex/pocket.js/readme.md

 #### PocketModule methods:
-- **$payload( data ).d:Boolean** : top level method to initiate requested tasks, returns true when succesfull, and false on error.
+- **$payload( data, async,type ).d:Boolean** : top level method to initiate requested tasks, returns true when succesfull, and false on error.
     - `data.id:String`: payload.id that identifies this job
     - `data.tasks:Array[]`: specifies required format/data of tasks to perform.
 Specifications for this can be found in `./samples/**`
+    - `async`: when passing data is a defer you need to specify data type output as async:true, or set it in global options on POcket instance
+    - `type`: if out payload in in a loop for example and we do not want to overrite existing values, we can set type to type='update' (default is `new`)

 - **$probeStatusAsync( probeID ).d:promise** : returns last status changed via async method, the promise is reset everytime new status is updated, so it can be called many times, returns status name
     - `probeID`: must provide probeID example: `${payloadID}::${task}`